-Building on the existing JP implemented in cooperation with LPDC and UNRWA, the Project seeks to "strengthen the resilience of the host communities in the most vulnerable host Palestinian Gatherings by enhancing access to adequate Basic Urban Services and improving UNDP "Lebanon Stabilization and Recovery Program - Supporting Resilience in a Time of Crisis", and is coordinated with the MOSA/UNDP Lebanon Host Community Support Programme.
+Building on the existing JP implemented in cooperation with LPDC and UNRWA, the Project seeks to "strengthen the resilience of the host communities in the most vulnerable host Palestinian Gatherings by enhancing access to adequate Basic Urban Services and improving shelter conditions".
+It falls under the umbrella of the UNDP "Lebanon Stabilization and Recovery Program - Supporting Resilience in a Time of Crisis", and is coordinated with the MOSA/UNDP Lebanon Host Community Support Programme.
 The project is further aligned with the UN Regional Response Plan (RRP), specifically the sectors of WASH, shelter and social cohesion and livelihoods.
 Using conflict-sensitive principles, the project aims at building on the already existing structures and bottom-up approach established to bring the different local actors together including Municipalities and Popular Committees (PC) and NGOs active in the Gatherings.